Read about hay and its contribution to farm inputs and costs.

 Northern Australia - Summary

-There was limited cereal hay made this season and many crops failed.
-Supply of feed is limited with a lot of hay being carted into the region from the southern parts of the nation; this is now slowing with current hay trucks delivering previously committed orders.
+- Supply of feed has been limited with a lot of hay being carted into the region from the southern parts of the nation; this is now slowing with current hay trucks delivering previously committed orders.

 Southern Australia - Summary

-- There is a lot of hay moving to the northern regions.
+A lot of hay has been moving to the northern regions, but this has slowed.

-- There is hay that has been rained on in parts of southern Australia which has varying degrees of whether damage.
-This will be coming onto the market in the coming weeks.
+- There is hay on the market that has been rained on in parts of southern Australia which has varying degrees of weather damage.

 Western Australia - Summary